mgechev/angularjs-in-patterns/README.md

 - Takes its name and makes a lookup at a hash map, which is defined into a lexical closure (so it has a private visibility).
 - If the dependency exists AngularJS pass it as parameter to the component, which requires it.
 - If the dependency does not exists:
   - AngularJS instantiate it by calling the factory method of its provider (i.e. `$get`).
-Note that instantiating the dependency may require recursive call to the same algorithm.
+Note that instantiating the dependency may require recursive call to the same algorithm, for all dependencies required by the dependency.
+This process may lead to circular dependency.
   - AngularJS caches it inside a hash map.
   - AngularJS passes it as parameter to the component, which requires it.